 This evaluates the function given to FindRoot

-has numerical values, it should be defined as such.
+has numerical values, it should be properly defined.

 An advantage of having a simple function definition outside of FindRoot

 is that it can independently be tested to make sure that it is what you really intended.

 This makes a plot of

 From the plot, you can deduce two bracketing values for the root, so it is possible to take advantage of "Brent's"